Erikki123/Appd/Documents/Department_Info.md

     about whether the work is final or not.

--   🔷 Members of the departments get assigned to work, which is expected from the to be delivered.
+-   🔷 Members of the departments get assigned to work, which is expected from them to be delivered.

 -   **❗️ Note: This is just a guide and all ideas from all members to any department are highly welcomed! ❗️**